MyraWang0406/verification-collapse-hcare2026/artifacts/decision_trace_template.md

 3. Sign-off records
 4. Decision-owner fields

 The template is not intended to replace existing requirement tools.
-It can be attached to a PRD, ticket, design review, release record, or post-hoc review.
+It can be attached to a PRD, ticket, design review, release record, implementation review, or post-hoc review.

 ---